kavon/stack-rfc/README.md

 2. Incompatible with general function calls, only ugly tricks that involve a trampoline.
 3. Inhibits optimization of the LLVM IR if we just generate pre-split code!

+#### Calling Conventions

+Calling conventions in LLVM can only specify the layout of function arguments on the internal stack.
+A sopisticated lowering of a calling convention can be used to implement many parts of this proposal (not all), however, it would need to be done specifically for one LLVM front-end.